marcogdepinto/Dogs-vs-Cats/README.md

 For this task, I have used the [Kaggle Dogs vs Cats dataset](https://www.kaggle.com/c/dogs-vs-cats/data).

-The dataset comes in two folders, train and test.

 If you want to make the training on your machine, you have to use the script `MovingFiles.py` to organize the training files in two subfolders, Dogs and Cats, and then launch the script `Train.py`

-On a MacBook Air, the training required 2.5 hours to be completed.
+(because the dataset comes splitted only in two folders, train and test): on a MacBook Air, the training required 2.5 hours to be completed.

-On the other hand, you can use the model `DogCat.h5` already trained as explained in the Try It! section of this readme.
+On the other hand, if you want to skip the training part, you can use the model `DogCat.h5` as explained in the Try It! section of this readme.

 **ModelStructure**